Estimated reading time: 6 minutes

 Heatstroke in dogs – know the signs and how to prevent it

-During the summer, ve s see a lot of dogs suffering from heatstroke.
-If you suspect heatstroke seek veterinary advice immediately; as it can be fatal
+During the summer, we see a lot of dogs suffering from heatstroke.
+If you suspect heatstroke, seek veterinary advice immediately, as it can be fatal

 Stop immediately if your dog s starts to pant heavily and has a loss of energy.
 Seek a shady area and give your dog water.
 Gently sprinkle tepid water over your dog’s coat and phone your vet immediately for advice

-Another sign of heatstroke, as well as heavy panting, is the gums turning purple and in the worse scenario, the dog collapsing
+Another sign of heatstroke, as well as heavy panting, is the gums turning purple and in the worst scenario, the dog collapsing

-If you notice any of these signs, then please cak]ll your vet immediately
+If you notice any of these signs, then please call your vet immediately

 Dog Walker or Pet sitter

-Whilst I hope you will have fun travelling with your dog this summer.
+I hope you have fun travelling with your dog this summer.
 I also understand that it may not be possible.
-After all, London oo don’t allow dogs for obvious reasons

 if this is the case, please consider hiring a dog walker.
 I can visit during the day to provide a comfort break,